solsticedhiver/anzan/README.md

 You can also use a TTS (aka.
 Text-To-Speach) feature to get the numbers pronounced in a selection of languages.

-This is a also tool you can use to practice on a real soroban, instead of anzan.
+This is also a tool you can use to practice on a real soroban, instead of doing anzan.

 TODO: we need to add multiplication and division for that purpose.

 ## Releases

+Different prebuild binaries are available in [Releases](https://github.com/solsticedhiver/anzan/releases)
 ### Linux
 For linux, you can use:
   - the tarbal *anzan-linux_x64.tar.gz*, that contains a binary build of the software.